PingOne Advanced Identity Cloud

 3. Repeat the previous step for each request in the Prerequisites folder.

-When completed, Identity Cloud contains the following:
+When completed, Advanced Identity Cloud contains the following:

 • An alpha_user identity, named postmanDemoUser by default, which demonstrates a number of user-related endpoints, such as identity profiles, and user self-service.